 Employees often wonder if they have to say “yes” when they are asked to work overtime.
-What happens if you have other commitments or simply don’t want to work the extra hours?
+What happens if you have other commitments or don’t want to work the extra hours?
 There are some exceptions, but you may not have the option to opt out.

 Can Your Employer Make You Work Overtime?

-In general, if your employer asks you to work overtime including extended shifts or weekend hours, you will be required to do so unless you are covered by a collective bargaining agreement or another employment contract that stipulates the overtime hours you are require to work.
+In general, if your employer asks you to work overtime including extended shifts or weekend hours, you will be required to do so unless you are covered by a collective bargaining agreement or another employment contract that stipulates any limitations on the overtime hours you are required to work.

 Pay for Mandatory Overtime

-Limits on Overtime Work
+State Limits on Overtime

-There are some states that limit how many hours some employees can work including Alaska, California, Connecticut, Illinois, Maryland, Minnesota, Missouri, New Jersey, New Hampshire, New York, Oregon, Pennsylvania, Rhode Island, Texas, Washington, and West Virginia.
+Eighteen states limit how many hours some employees can work, including Alaska, California, Connecticut, Illinois, Maine, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New Hampshire, New York, Oregon, Pennsylvania, Rhode Island, Texas, Washington, and West Virginia.

-Federal regulations restrict the number of hours that can be worked in safety sensitive occupations like pilots, truckers, and nuclear power plant staff as well as certain railroad and marine personnel.
+Federal regulations restrict the number of hours that can be worked in safety-sensitive occupations, like pilots, truckers, and nuclear power plant staff as well as certain railroad and marine personnel.

 Some employers have enacted policies that place restrictions on the amount of overtime that is permissible.
-In those cases, workers can take up the issue with supervisors and/or human resources representatives and request clarification of the policy.
+In those cases, workers can discuss working overtime with supervisors or human resources representatives and request clarification of the policy.

-You might consider asking to discuss your situation with supervisors in a confidential setting and cite any legitimate concerns like eldercare or childcare responsibilities, or health concerns that make it difficult for you to work extra hours.
-Of course, co-workers may express some resentment towards you if a special exception is made.
+Highly valued employees may be able to negotiate arrangements with their employer to avoid working overtime.
+You might consider asking to discuss your situation with supervisors in a confidential setting and cite any legitimate concerns, like eldercare or childcare responsibilities, or health concerns that make it difficult for you to work extra hours.
+Of course, co-workers may express some resentment toward you if a special exception is made.

 Seasonal and Cyclical Patterns for Overtime

 Some employers require overtime only during peak seasons when worker productivity must be maximized.
-In other cases, organizations increase overtime when there is a shortage of workers during an expansion or unanticipated upswing in the company's business.
+In other cases, organizations increase overtime when there is a shortage of workers during expansion or unanticipated upswing in the company's business.

-If you are new to the employer, ask veteran employees about the expected cycles for overtime so that you don't make too big an issue out of a transitory phenomenon.
+If you are new to the employer, ask veteran employees about the regular cycles for overtime so that you don't make too big an issue out of a transitory phenomenon.